neumanns-workshop/voice-to-notes/README.md

 ## Features

-- Transcribe audio files to text using OpenAI's Whisper model
+- Transcribe audio files to text using local Whisper model
 - Process transcripts using Ollama (local LLM) to generate:
   - Key decisions and commitments
   - Current blockers and dependencies